-Business travel, according to the IRS, is defined as travel away from your tax home that is “considerably longer than an ordinary day’s work” and necessitates rest or sleep away from home.
+According to the IRS, business travel is defined as travel away from your tax home that is “considerably longer than an ordinary day’s work” and necessitates rest or sleep away from home.

 What Expenses Are Deductible While Traveling for Business?

-You can deduct the cost of travel by train, bus, or air travel if you are self-employed and travelling between your tax home and your business destination.
+You can deduct the cost of travel by train, bus, or air travel if you are self-employed and traveling between your tax home and your business destination.

 Other business travel expenses that can be deducted include: